 Star Trails give you a lot of freedom to create a unique image.
 Depending on your Shutter Speed and ISO you can create a lot of different effects.
 For example, if you shoot at a lower ISO (400-800) or a shorter shutter speed (10-20 seconds) you will pick up less stars.
 If the Full Moon is out, you may need to adjust your settings to account for the extreme amount of light, compared to a dark moonless night.
 The image below was taken during a Full Moon, which exposed the foreground nicely.

 Finally, the direction you face will completely change the look of the photo.
 Facing North gives you the cool circular effect, while facing South produces a wall of Stars.
 Depending on your Latitude, the North Star (and resulting circle) will be higher or lower in the sky.

 Star Trails over the Great Sand Dunes, Colorado.

 If you don't want to spend all night for one star trails image, there's a much faster way - use a telephoto lens!
 As you zoom in on the stars, their apparent movement speeds up.
 The photo below was only 4 minutes!
 Use this trick to capture unique compositions with your next star trails photo.

 Facing South-West in Boulder

 StarStaX is a free program that allows you to easily create a Star Trails photo.
 This application will take all of your photos and blend them together.
 You can choose from a variety of methods including Gap-Filling and Comet Trails.
 StarStaX will also allow you to use a Dark Frame, if you remembered to take one after shooting all of exposures.
-This Dark Frame will help to eliminate noise and hot pixels.
+This Dark Frame will help to eliminate hot pixels.